ibm-cloud-docs/dns-svcs/cr-add.md

 {: #create-cr}
 {: ui}

-To add a custom resolver in {{site.data.keyword.dns_short}}, take the following steps:
+To add a custom resolver in {{site.data.keyword.dns_short}}, follow these steps:

+   Each VPC can have only one custom resolver.
+   {: note}

 1. Navigate to **Custom resolvers** in the {{site.data.keyword.dns_short}} navigation menu.
 1. Click **Create custom resolver**.